Getting Started with Adobe Analytics: A beginner's guide for Digital Analysts

 Key Initial Settings and Configuration Recommendations

-• Data retention: Review and adjust your data retention settings to meet your storage and compliance requirements.
-Use Adobe Analytics' flexible options to manage data retention periods.
+• Data Retention Policy: Review and adjust your data retention settings to comply with GDPR, CCPA, and internal storage requirements.

 In this section, you will learn to navigate the Adobe Analytics dashboard thoroughly, which is essential for effective data analysis and basic reporting.

-When you log in to Adobe Analytics, you'll discover a comprehensive dashboard for data analysis.
+When you log in to Adobe Analytics, you will be directed to the Workspace.
 Here’s what you can find in the interface navigation:

 Improve your Adobe Analytics experience with these practical interface navigation tips: